 YSW Team

-is the recipient of the prestigious Weimar Prize in 2016, co-founder and chair of Other Music Academy e.V. and creator and artistic director of Yiddish Summer Weimar and Winter Edition.
-He is a composer/arranger, pianist, accordionist, educator, cultural activist and philosopher.
+is co-founder and chair of Other Music Academy e.V. and creator and Artistic Director of Yiddish Summer Weimar.
+He is a composer/arranger, pianist, accordionist, educator, cultural activist, and philosopher.

 His education included classical piano with Paul Badura-Skoda and Leonard Shure, jazz with Karl Berger, the Art Ensemble of Chicago, Anthony Braxton and others, contemporary music with John Cage, Frederic Rzewski, Joel Hoffman and others, and philosophy and cognitive science with Dan Dennett.
 He received his master's degree in philosophy and his doctorate in music composition.

-Andreas Schmitges is a musician (guitar, mandolin), musicologist, dance leader, cultural manager, artistic consultant and workshop instructor, primarily in the field of Yiddish music culture.
-He studied jazz guitar at the Cologne University of Music (Diplom) as well as musicology at the University of Halle (Master).
+is a musician (guitar, mandolin), musicologist, dance leader, cultural manager, artistic consultant, and workshop instructor, primarily in the field of Yiddish music culture.
+He studied jazz guitar at the Cologne University of Music (Diploma) and musicology at the University of Halle (Master).
 He has authored several scholarly essays on Yiddish music and dance.
-In 2019/2020 he was a fellow at the Oxford Institute for Hebrew and Jewish Studies in a research group focusing on “Jewish Musical Cultures in Europe, 1500-1750.”
+In 2019/2020, he was a fellow at the Oxford Institute for Hebrew and Jewish Studies as part of a research group focusing on “Jewish Musical Cultures in Europe, 1500-1750.”

-Andreas has been affiliated with Yiddish Summer and the Other Music Academy since the very beginning, and is happy and proud to be able to contribute to the development of Other Music Academy e.V. as a member of the board.
-He is the Curator of YSW and the Project Manager and initiator of many OMA projects, including the Kadya Youth Choir, Triangle Orchestra and Caravan Orchestra & Choir.
+Andreas has been affiliated with Yiddish Summer Weimar and the Other Music Academy since the very beginning and is happy and proud to be able to contribute to the development of Other Music Academy e.V. as a member of the board.
+He is the Curator of YSW and the Project Manager and initiator of many OMA projects, including the Kadya Youth Choir, Triangle Orchestra, Glikl Ortorye, Caravan Orchestra & Choir, and YAM Ensemble.

 Photo: Shendl Copitman